 However, you should note that high profits lead to high taxes.
 Therefore, it is advisable to get the help of an accountant.

-Accountancy and Tax for HMO landlords:
+Accountancy and Tax for HMO Landlords:

 You need to keep proper accounting records for the tax implications on your HMO properties.
 Here are some common aspects that are affected by HMOs:

-Assessment of the income:
+Assessment of the Income:

-Cost on Renovation:
+Cost of Renovation:

 HMOs and multi-lets need renovation from time to time for their maintenance.
 You may also spend money to maintain the standard of the locality.
 These all expenses would be classified as revenue costs and qualify for deductions in the corporation or income tax.
-Capital items are easily identified for capital gains tax purposes like adding extensions, building annex, etc.
+Capital items are easily identified for capital gains tax purposes like adding extensions, building annexes, etc.

 Repair is considered a revenue cost as it is a day-to-day expense that is necessary for maintenance.
-However, if the repair is not a regular repair or equivalent replacement, it’d be considered capital expenditures.
+However, if the repair is not a regular repair or equivalent replacement, it’d be considered capital expenditure.

 According to HMRC, if the improvement changes the character of the things, it’d be classified as capital improvement not repair.